 These radiation figures are for adults.
 Children are more susceptible to the radioactive effects of X-rays.

-While X-rays are linked to a slightly increased risk of cancer, there is an extremely low risk of short-term side effects.
+While X-rays are linked to a slightly increased risk of cancer, there is an

 Exposure to high radiation levels can have a range of effects, such as vomiting, bleeding, fainting, hair loss, and the loss of skin and hair.